9 Cheapest Countries to Visit: Dream Trips on a Budget

 Quick Tips Before You Go

-Cheap destinations still require proper planning — especially for visa requirements, vaccinations, and travel insurance.
+Cheap destinations still require proper planning — especially for visa requirements, vaccinations, safety advisories, payment access, and travel insurance.
 For every destination on this list, a good travel insurance policy costs less per day than a single meal back home and covers far more than you expect.
 Before booking anything, our complete step-by-step trip planning guide walks through flights, accommodation, budgeting, and logistics for any destination in the world.

 1. Vietnam

 Vietnam feels like stepping straight into a travel documentary — yet it is surprisingly affordable.
-The street food scene is legendary and you can enjoy a full, delicious meal for just a few euros.
+The street food scene is legendary and you can enjoy a full, delicious meal for just a few dollars.
 Ha Long Bay’s limestone cliffs and lantern-lit Hoi An are worth seeking out on their own.

 Accommodation is incredibly budget-friendly, even if you choose boutique hotels.
 From tropical beaches to jungle landscapes and bustling cities, everything fits into one country.
 Vietnam is a favorite among digital nomads because living costs are so low.
 It is adventurous, cultural, and relaxing — without draining your account.

 Average daily budget: $30–50 per person (good hotel + 3 meals + transport) | Best time to visit: November–April for the south, March–April for the north | Don’t miss: Ha Long Bay overnight cruise — one of the most extraordinary natural landscapes in Asia.
-Browse Ha Long Bay cruise options here. | Visa: Most nationalities get 45 days visa-free.
-Check current requirements on the official Vietnam e-visa portal.
+Browse Ha Long Bay cruise options here. | Visa: Vietnam offers e-visas through the official immigration portal, while some passport holders have visa-free entry.
+Check your passport before booking on the official Vietnam e-visa portal.

 2. India